For students entering Wharton in fall 2017 or later

 At least 1 CU

-Courses within the Natural Sciences, Math, and Engineering category focus on scientific methods of inquiry and interpretation.
+The Natural Sciences, Math, and Engineering category includes introductory courses that focus on scientific methods of inquiry and interpretation.

 Social Science (at least 1 CU)

-Social Science courses focus on the relationship between individuals and institutions, methods of social observation and analysis, tools for historical analysis and inquiry, and issues of civic life and public policy.
+The Social Science category includes introductory courses that focus on the relationship between individuals and institutions, methods of social observation and analysis, tools for historical analysis and inquiry, and issues of civic life and public policy.

 Uncategorized (Flex Gen Ed Only)